cybex-gmbh/transmorpher/README.md

 > [!IMPORTANT]
 > SQS queues use a visibility timeout for releasing messages back to the queue if they are not deleted.
 > The default for this is 30 seconds.
+> You can configure this in the AWS Console in your queue settings.
 >
 > To make sure your jobs are not released preemptively, set the visibility timeout to a value higher than the job timeout:
 >